 If a person is incapacitated and cannot handle financial affairs, the probate court will appoint a conservator.
 The conservator must manage all assets and account annually to the incapacitated person and family members.
 The accounting must be submitted to the court for review.
 Sometimes, the court appoints an attorney to review the accounting for accuracy.

 While most conservatorships are administered without serious discrepancies, court oversight is not without flaws.
-It is critical to have a competent and trustworthy conservator.
+Thus, it is critical to have a competent and trustworthy conservator.
 There are many options for structuring a conservatorship, and each situation is different.

 In both guardianship and conservatorship cases, the incapacitated person must be protected but also given as much decision-making freedom as reasonably possible.
-We understand conservatorships protect people but limit their freedom, and that not everyone will make a good conservator.
+We understand that while conservatorships protect people, they also limit their freedom, and not everyone will make a good conservator.
 We are adept at helping clients ensure the right person is appointed and that he or she diligently fulfills all duties.

 "*" indicates required fields